savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

         }
     ```

-1. In your main.js add this code:
+1. In your `main.js` add this code:
     ```javascript
         console.log('5+7=', add(5,7));
     ```

-1. Now try to run your main.js again.
+1. Now try to run your `main.js` again.
 Do you get the expected output?

+    If not modify your program, and ask if you need help.

-###  require a class:
+    ###  == require a class: ==

-1. In your main.js add this line:
+1. In your `main.js` add this line:
     ```javascript
         const Calculator = require('./calculator.js');
     ```